Ben-Tu/percepto_task/src/README.txt

 You can run the program with debug prints by following commands:
 1) ccmake .
 2) on user interface navigate to 'WITH_DEBUG_PRINT' press enter to turn on the flag.
-3) Repeat the above commands to run
+3) Repeat the above commands to run.